 But a strong support system is more than just people.
 It’s also about creating an environment that makes your new choices feel natural and easy.
 This means taking a look at your daily routines, your social habits, and even your home to see where you can make small but powerful adjustments.
 By aligning your surroundings with your goals, you reduce friction and make success the path of least resistance.
 Lasting change happens when your inner resolve is matched by this kind of external support.
 It’s about setting yourself up for success from every angle, ensuring you have both the tools and the team to make your goals a reality.

-Find Professional and Peer Support
+Where to Find Professional and Peer Groups

 You don’t have to figure this all out on your own.
 Talking to your doctor is a great first step; they can help you create a safe plan for cutting back and connect you with helpful resources.
 Many workplaces also offer confidential support through Employee Assistance Programs (EAPs), which are worth looking into.